ssi-schaefer/lcdsl/README.md

      * `vm-argument` (not for type 'group'): allows to specify one or more (on the same line) vm arguments
      * `argument` (not for type 'group'): allows to specify command line arguments for the program to launch
      * `environment` (not for type 'group'): allows to specify an environment variable to place into the launches environment.

+Multiple Arguments have to be quoted each, key and value separately to work properly:
+        vm-argument '-os' '${target.os}'

 For all the above, check content assist to get an idea of the supported values and the exact syntax.